ram1123/Plotting-Scripts/README.md

 This step will give you graph in pdf & png form.
 Also it will give you a root file which contains a canvas with graph and a ntuple having input data.

 If you want to modify anything which is not available in **Template.py** then you have to modify it in **makeCppGraphMaker.py**.

+## To Do List
+1. Change this code so that it can plot multigraph